alloc-init/crypto3/libs/math/docs/polynomial_recovery.md

     P'^2 - X Q'^2 = H.

-The one-call API performs this square test, quotient-field square root, bounded reconstruction, scalar normalization, and final exact verification using the supplied polynomial context and coefficient generator.
+The recovery API performs this square test, quotient-field square root, bounded reconstruction, scalar normalization, and final exact verification using the supplied polynomial context and coefficient generator.
 Combining several eligible factors then uses the multiplicative identity above.

 ## Reuse and performance

 The [polynomial arithmetic infrastructure](@ref math_polynomial_arithmetic) describes these contexts in detail.
-The one-call API reuses the caller's polynomial arithmetic context throughout recovery.
+The recovery API reuses the caller's polynomial arithmetic context throughout recovery.
 It constructs one divisor context and one square-root context and reuses them for all operations within that call.
 Direct users of the lower-level APIs can retain those contexts across repeated operations modulo the same divisor.